imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

-In a new Blender file, delete the contents (cube, camera, light) and set your Units to millimeters in the Scene Properties tab of the Properties Panel.
+In a new Blender file, delete the contents (cube, camera, light) (A X D) and set your Units to millimeters in the Scene Properties tab of the Properties Panel.

 |

-Now you can import the Aella OBJ by clicking File > Import > Wavefront Obj
+Now you can import the Aella OBJ by clicking File > Import > Wavefront Obj (F4 I W)

 |